PLAN 672: Urban Data Analytics in R

 This grading scale will be adjusted if the deliverables change depending course progress.

-I am reserving the right to post your ungraded submissions (including HW) in Canvas (restricted to the class) for current and future students, as examples, without comment or recommendation.
+I am reserving the right to post your ungraded submissions (including HW) in MS Teams (restricted to the class) for current and future students, as examples, without comment or recommendation.
 If you wish to decline to consent, please send me a note.
 No explanation is necessary and opting out does not affect your grades.

 Attendance and Participation